Portuguese Empire: Legacy

 Presently, the Community of Portuguese Language Countries (CPLP) serves as the cultural and intergovernmental successor of the Empire.

 Macau was returned to China on 20 December 1999, under the terms of an agreement negotiated between People's Republic of China and Portugal twelve years earlier.
 Nevertheless, the Portuguese language remains co-official with Cantonese Chinese in Macau.

-Currently, the Azores and Madeira (the latter administering the uninhabited Savage Islands) are the only overseas territories that remain politically linked to Portugal.
+The Azores and Madeira (the latter administering the uninhabited Savage Islands) are the only overseas territories that remain politically linked to Portugal.
 Although Portugal began the process of decolonising East Timor in 1975, during 1999–2002 was sometimes considered Portugal's last remaining colony, as the Indonesian invasion of East Timor was not justified by Portugal.

 Eight of the former colonies of Portugal have Portuguese as their official language.
 Together with Portugal, they are now members of the Community of Portuguese Language Countries, which when combined total 10,742,000 km^{2}, or 7.2% of the Earth's landmass (148 939 063 km^{2}).
-As at 2023, there are 32 associate observers of the CPLP, reflecting the global reach and influence of Portugal's former empire.
+As at 2023, there were 32 associate observers of the CPLP, reflecting the global reach and influence of Portugal's former empire.
 Moreover, twelve candidate countries or regions have applied for membership to the CPLP and are awaiting approval.

-Today, Portuguese is one of the world's major languages, ranked sixth overall with approximately 240 million speakers around the globe.
-It is the third most spoken language in the Americas, mainly due to Brazil, although there are also significant communities of Lusophones in nations such as Canada, the US and Venezuela.
+Portuguese is one of the world's major languages, ranked sixth overall with approximately 240 million speakers around the globe.
+It is the third-most-spoken language in the Americas, mainly due to Brazil, although there are also significant communities of Lusophones in nations such as Canada, the US and Venezuela.
 In addition, there are numerous Portuguese-based creole languages, including the one spoken by the Kristang people in Malacca.

 For instance, as Portuguese merchants were presumably the first to introduce the sweet orange in Europe, in several modern Indo-European languages the fruit has been named after them.
 Some examples are Albanian portokall, Bulgarian портокал (portokal), Greek πορτοκάλι (portokali), Macedonian портокал (portokal), Persian پرتقال (porteghal), and Romanian portocală.
 Related names can be found in other languages, such as Arabic البرتقال (bourtouqal), Georgian ფორთოხალი (p'ort'oxali), Turkish portakal and Amharic birtukan.
 Also, in southern Italian dialects (e.g., Neapolitan), an orange is portogallo or purtuallo, literally "(the) Portuguese (one)", in contrast to standard Italian arancia.

 In light of its international importance, Portugal and Brazil are leading a movement to include Portuguese as one of the official languages of the United Nations.

+Empire Size: several estimates

+Several figures have been given for the size of the Portuguese Empire.
+Taagepera gives an area of approximately 5.5 million square kilometres, or 5.5 km2 million square miles.

+However, this value is contradicted by Etemad's figure for colonial Brazil at ~8.5 million square kilometres, or 8.5 km2 million square miles, in 1760.

+Brzezinski, on the other hand, gives a figure of 10.4 million square kilometres, or 10.4 km2 million square miles, in 1815.